apache/openwhisk/README.md

 ### Getting started

-The following instructions were tested on Mac OSX and may work on Ubuntu.
-You cannot build and run OpenWhisk on Windows yet.
+The following instructions were tested on Mac OS X El Capitan, Ubuntu 14.04.3 LTS and may work on Windows using Vagrant.

 Before you can use OpenWhisk, you must configure a backing datastore.
 Currently, the system uses [Cloudant](https://cloudant.com) as a cloud-based database service.
 We are working on offering alternative backing stores.